Programme

 Speakers: Matt Hickman, Hannah Family, Sharon Hutchinson, Stuart Smith

-Dynamic and economic modelling of HCV TasP and progress towards WHO elimination targets
+Dynamic and economic modelling of hepatitis C virus (HCV) treatment as prevention (TasP) and progress towards WHO elimination targets

 Matt Hickman